hovel/imagestore/README.rst

 An image gallery, created for easy integration for an exiting django project.

-`Documentation aviable on ReadTheDocs <http://readthedocs.org/projects/imagestore/>`_
+`Documentation available on ReadTheDocs <http://readthedocs.org/projects/imagestore/>`_

 Gallery for site
 ----------------